There are two must important component of Google Ads.

 Must of those keywords are irrelevant to your business.

-So, what you'll do while going through those keywords is to put yourself in the shoes of your potential clients.
+So, what you’ll do while going through those keywords is to put yourself in the shoes of your potential clients or customers.

 You’ll ask yourself this question on each keywords suggested.